Definition of Allowance for Doubtful Accounts

 Even though the company sold only to credit worthy customers, the company's experience is that a small percent of customers will not pay the full amount.
 After reviewing the customers' balances the company estimates that $10,000 of the $1,000,000 will not be collected.

 Rather than waiting until the specific customers are known with certainty, good accounting requires the company to record the following adjusting entry:

 - A debit to Bad Debt Expense that will cause the income statement to report the estimated $10,000 loss closer to the time of the credit sales

 - A credit to Allowance for Doubtful Accounts that will cause the balance sheet to report that only $990,000 of the receivables will be collected

-While this allowance method is good for financial reporting, it might not be allowed for income tax purposes.
-Be sure to check with a tax professional for the income tax rules.
+Using the account Allowance for Doubtful Accounts is preferred for financial reporting.
+However, it is generally not allowed for U.S. income tax reporting.
+You should always consultant with a tax professional for the income tax rules.